Last updated July 24 – 2020

-Going forward, if you plan to attend ANY particular Mass, instead of calling the office, you are asked to bring a piece of paper with your name and phone number, and the names of everybody coming with you.
-A can or a box will be at each of the entryways for you to put the papers in.
+PLEASE NOTE: if you plan to attend ANY particular Mass, you are asked to bring a piece of paper with your name and phone number, and the names of everybody coming with you.
+A can or a box will be at each of the entrances for you to put the papers in.
 We will keep the papers for at least a month in case contact traces need to be performed.
 NOTE: you are asked to bring this information to EACH AND EVERY Mass you attend.
 Thank you for your continued cooperation.

 If there are members of your ‘Family and Friends Bubble’ who will be arriving later, please indicate this information to the ushers.